If Islam was explained to me in a pub

 Gerry: Think of a panegyric as a eulogy, as mostly undeserved praise or praise that leaves out the naughty and nasty bits.

-Bob: But, if most of what Uzza has told us about the Prophet comes from this sham biography, it did not leave out the nasty bit like the killing, the stealing and the raping.
+Bob: If most of what Uzza has told us about the Prophet comes from this sham biography, it did not leave out the nasty bits like the killing, the stealing and the raping.

-Gerry: Haven't you been listening.
-Those were not nasty bits, they were praiseworthy because it was stuff done to unbelievers.
+Archie: Haven't you been listening?
+Those were not nasty bits; they were praiseworthy bits because it was stuff done to unbelievers.